-Schumer celebrates 51-seat Senate majority after Warnock win: ‘Thank God he ran’
+Schumer celebrates 51-seat Senate majority after Warnock win: 'Thank God he ran'

 “The public began to realize how far right these MAGA Republicans had become,” Schumer said, noting that the Supreme Court’s decision to overturn Roe v.
 Wade, its 1973 ruling that legalized abortion nationwide, and the Jan.
 6 hearings helped crystalize the GOP’s extremism in the minds of voters.

-“People didn’t just read about something once,” Schumer said.
+“People didn’t just read about something once,” he said.
 “Every night they saw on TV these hooligans, these insurrectionists being violent, beating up police officers … and they saw all of that and they said, ‘Wow.’
-And they saw that the Republican leaders wouldn't even attack this craziness.”
+And they saw that the Republican leaders wouldn’t even attack this craziness.”

 Schumer also applauded Democratic candidates for touting the bipartisan legislation the Senate passed this summer.

-“Don’t take my word for it,” Schumer said before pointing to comments made by Sen. Lindsey Graham, R-S.C., earlier Wednesday.
+“Don’t take my word for it,” he said before pointing to comments made by Sen. Lindsey Graham, R-S.C., earlier Wednesday.

 “Democrats have done a pretty good job of picking issues that motivate their base and have wider support among the public,” Graham said.
 “We need to be doing the same thing.
 I think a lot of people in the Republican Party don’t see us doing it as emphatically as the Democrats.”